gelguy/wilder.nvim/README.md

       border = 'Normal', -- highlight to use for the border },
     -- 'single', 'double', 'rounded' or 'solid'
-    -- can also be a list of 8 characters, see :h wilder#popupmenu_renderer() for more details border = 'rounded',
+    -- can also be a list of 8 characters, see :h wilder#popupmenu_border_theme() for more details border = 'rounded',
   })
 ))